nmfta-repo/nmfta-telematics_security_requirements/README.md

 A core objective of this document is to provide information to owners of Telematics, FMIS and/or ELDs in the phases of procurement of these systems so they can manage risks to security.
 An additional objective is to provide comprehensive cybersecurity requirements that can be consulted by the owner and potential vendors to provide sufficient information that can prioritize the needs for cybersecurity in the Telematics, FMIS and/or ELD and validate the presence of the controls upon delivery of the system.

 The approach taken to create this list included consultations with many authoritative sources of cybersecurity controls and then mapping them to the components of a Telematics, FMIS and/or ELD.
 To do this, the report considers a simplified model of a Telematics, FMIS and/or ELD.
-The four components of such a simplified system are broken down by *Vechicle Connection*, *Connectivity/Communications*, *Mobile App*, and *Cloud or Back-end* and are depicted in the figure below:
+The four components of such a simplified system are broken down by *Vehicle Connection*, *Connectivity/Communications*, *Mobile App*, and *Cloud or Back-end* and are depicted in the figure below:

 ![Telematics systems diagram with labels](https://raw.githubusercontent.com/nmfta-repo/nmfta-telematics_security_requirements/master/media/telematics-diagram.png)